danielcovill/Lessons/Lesson 8 - Hello World API/notes.md

 We'll be using a NodeJS library called [Koa](https://koajs.com/) to support the development of our API.
 Koa handles the routing and other foundational tasks so that we can just write the API endpoints and the code relevant to our application.

 * On the WSL command line, navigate to the folder that contains your project and run `npm i koa`

+# Get started with a simple API endpoint
+I'm following the instructions [here](https://codeburst.io/lets-build-a-rest-api-with-koa-js-and-test-with-jest-2634c14394d3) because they seem pretty accurate and straightforward.
+1. Run `npm init -y` - This creates a package.json file in your project which contains a bunch of information about your project and some info on how to run certain scripts.
+More information can be found [here](https://nodesource.com/blog/an-absolute-beginners-guide-to-using-npm/)
+1. Create a file named `app.js` in the root of your project.
+In this file we'll reference the koa package and the koa-router package and eventually build out our API calls.
+1. Set up the package.json file you generated in the first step above.
+It probably automatically picked up your github repository information, but we're going to need to add a few things.
+    1. Description: I just put "uno game api" but you can get as detailed as you want
+    1. Run commands: I added an entry in the "scripts" section of the file for "dev" that looks like `"dev": "node app.js"`.
+TODO
+1. Install the koa and koa-router packages.
+Note that these will also update your package.json file in the "dependencies" section.
+If you recall from previous node work we've done, this is so you can distribute just your code, and let someone else download the packages it depends on separately.
+This keeps a million copies of the dependencies from following your code around everywhere.
+    1. `npm install koa`
+    1. `npm install koa-router`
+1. Set up the `app.js` file as described in the instructions above and then run `npm run dev`.
+At this point you should be able to navigate to `127.0.0.1:3000` on your localhost and see that it returns "Hello World" in the body and a 200 response.
+Hitting any other endpoint gets you a 404, not found response which is something Koa provides as part of the library.